Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Experiments

 We fine-tune GPT-2 family models and compare to the LayerNorm removal results of \citet{baroni2025transformersdontneedlayernorm}.
 They show that LayerNorm layers in GPT-2 can be removed at inference time via fine-tuning with only a small increase in validation loss.
 Their key mechanism is to replace each LayerNorm with a linear surrogate, \emph{FakeLN}, in which the per-token standard deviation $\sigma$ is replaced by a single scalar $\sigma_{\mathrm{avg}}$ computed as the average of tokenwise standard deviations

-Because removing all LayerNorm blocks simultaneously destabilizes the model, they adopt a sequential removal protocol.
-They remove one LayerNorm block at a time, fine-tuning for a fixed number of steps between removal events.
-They also introduce an auxiliary loss that encourages consistent tokenwise standard deviations across sequence positions

-where $\mathcal{M}$ is a subset of token positions used to compute the average standard deviation $\hat\sigma$.
-Namely $\mathcal{M}$ excludes the first token, padding tokens, and end-of-text positions.
-This auxiliary term is closely related to our scale-based view of normalization.
-The key difference from our fixed-target loss is that the target in $\mathcal{L}_{\mathrm{Baroni}}$ is batch-dependent, so the loss does not pin an absolute pre-logit scale.
-Any constant value of $\sigma_{b,s}$ across positions yields zero penalty. \citet{baroni2025transformersdontneedlayernorm} report that without this loss the fine-tuning loss curves during LN removal are more spiky.
-They also report that the auxiliary loss itself decreases quickly early in fine-tuning, which suggests that the model rapidly learns to equalize per-position scales.
-This behavior is consistent with scale control in Proposition~\ref{prop:aux-anchor} and with our empirical results.
-Our fixed-target loss instead anchors the pre-logit residual stream to a single absolute scale, which better aligns with our normalization replacement since the scaling branch learns its own gain.
+Because removing all LayerNorm blocks simultaneously destabilizes the model, they adopt a sequential removal protocol and add an auxiliary loss that encourages tokenwise standard deviations to be consistent across sequence positions.
+This term is closely related to our scale-based view of normalization, but its target is batch-dependent and therefore does not pin an absolute pre-logit scale.
+Our fixed-target loss instead anchors the pre-logit residual stream to a single absolute scale, which better aligns with the tapering approach since the scaling branch learns its own gain.
+Additional details on this comparison are given in Appendix~\ref{app:ft-details}.